django-getpaid/django-plans/docs/source/settings.rst

 ``INVOICE_PROJECT_NAME``
 ------------------------

-**Required**
+**Optional**

+Default: ``u''``

 Name of service that will be used in the purchase item name of an invoice.

-Default: ``u''``

 Example::